wp-plugins/instant-featured-image/readme.txt

 It is possible to select multiple media items to insert, so this plugin will set the last image in the selected set as the featured image.

+The button will appear in the media manager modal for all post types.

 Want to contribute?
 [Fork the GitHub repository](https://github.com/hlashbrooke/Instant-Featured-Image).

 Got some great ideas?
 [Post on the support forum](http://wordpress.org/support/plugin/instant-featured-image).